FAQ: Flu

 What are the potential side effects of the flu vaccine?

-• Soreness, redness, and/or swelling from the shot
+• Soreness, redness, and/or swelling at the injection site

 • Headache